jiyahan/fio/README.md

         info("done");
     }

+* main() create socket listener, which call *server* routine for any new incoming connection, and then start small application *client*.
+Client send string to server.
+* *server(fioTCPConnection c)* called when new connection arrive on the listening socket.
+* clint(string s) is small application, connecting to server and sending string.

 Current limitations:
-* works only with linux epoll
+* works only with linux epoll and FreeBSD kqueue